ic-home iconAnimation ResourcesWhat is a phenakistoscope?

 A resurgence in interest

-The Phenakistoscope and the art produced with it has experienced somewhat of a revival in recent years.
+The Phenakistoscope and the art produced with it have experienced somewhat of a revival in recent years.

-This is in no small part thanks to the New York collector, Richard Balzer.
+Thanks to the New York collector, Richard Balzer, this is in no small part.
 Balzer has been collecting early optical devices for the better part of four decades, and part of his collection is focused on Phenakistoscopes.
 Along with his assistant, Balzer has been digitizing the charming illustrations of the early devices and uploading them to his Tumblr account.

 Image Source: Richard Balzer.